Rachel Billington: Volunteer work

 Billington was President of English PEN, the writers' organisation, from 1998 to 2001 and is now Honorary Vice-President.
 During her period as President, she initiated PEN's Readers & Writers programme, which sends books and writers to meet readers in schools, prisons and other institutions which lack resources.

 She is a trustee of the Longford Trust, which was founded in memory of her father, Lord Longford.
 In 1991, she became a member of the editorial team of Inside Time, the not-for-profit national newspaper for prisoners.
 She now writes a monthly column.
 In addition she is a trustee of the Catholic weekly, The Tablet, and of the Siobhan Dowd Trust, set up to encourage reading among disadvantaged children.

 Awards

 Billington was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for her services to literature.

 Personal life

 Billington was married to the film, theatre and television director Kevin Billington.
-They had four children and five grandchildren, and lived in London and in the oldest continuously inhabited house in Dorset.
+They had four children and five grandchildren.
 She is the godmother of Boris Johnson.
 Her cousin is former Labour Deputy Leader Harriet Harman.

 In the 2006 television film Longford, a biopic of Billington's father and his campaign for the parole of Myra Hindley, Billington was portrayed by actress Kate Miles.